 |Other operating expenses||27%|

+Stanford’s $37.8 billion endowment (as of Aug.
+31, 2021) provides an enduring source of financial support for fulfillment of the university’s mission of teaching, learning and research.
+It disbursed a $1.3 billion payout to support vital academic programs and financial aid during the fiscal year.
+About 75 percent of the endowment is restricted by donors for a specific purpose.
+There are more than 8,500 endowed university funds.
 Each year, a portion of investment return from the endowment is used to support annual operating expenses.
 The remainder of the return is reinvested in the endowment to maintain its purchasing power over time.
-The Stanford Management Company (SMC) was established in 1991 to manage Stanford’s financial and real estate assets.
+The Stanford Management Company (SMC) was established in 1991 to manage Stanford’s core investment portfolio.
 SMC is a division of the university with oversight by a board of directors appointed by the university board of trustees.
-Visit smc.stanford.edu

-Stanford University and Stanford Health Care reported $1.3 billion in philanthropic gifts during the fiscal year that ended August 31, 2020, reflecting the financial support of more than 51,000 donors.
+Stanford University, Stanford Health Care and Lucile Packard Children’s Hospital reported $1.4 billion in gifts and pledge payments during the fiscal year that ended August 31, 2021, reflecting the financial support of more than 56,000 donor households.